twitter/ios-twitter-apache-thrift/README.md

 #### Encoding and Decoding
 The thrift encoder and decoder use the Encoder and Decoder protocols.
-Conforming to these protocols allows the compiler to autogenerate the codeable methods.
+Conforming to these protocols allows the compiler to autogenerate the codable methods.
 This reduces the potential for errors; they also receive JSON support for free.
 The implementation of these models deviate from the official thrift specification.
 The official specification was designed for languages without automatic encoding and